danhjun/ITE-253/README.md

     # Sanitize and create a username by concatenating FirstName and LastName
     $username = ($user.FirstName.Trim() + $user.LastName.Trim()).Replace(" ", "")

-    # Ensure username is properly formed and does not exceed 20 characters
+    # Ensure username is properly formed
     if ($username.Length -gt 20) {
         $username = $username.Substring(0, 20)
     }